 - Brings in less than $1 million in annual revenue

 - Needs less than one year of business interruption insurance

 What types of businesses are eligible for a BOP?

 What if my business has more than 100 employees?

 If your business has more than 100 employees, you likely don’t meet business owner’s policy qualifications.
 Depending on your company’s annual revenue, you might be able to get approved if your payroll is slightly over 100.

 Most companies with more than 100 employees fall into the medium-sized business category and would need to purchase the policies separately.

 The leasing company that owns your office space may require your business to have general liability insurance, or a client may include liability protection in the terms of a contract.
 If your business owns a building or expensive equipment, you should also consider getting commercial property coverage.

-If your tech company meets business owner’s policy qualifications, it’s a good idea to purchase a policy.
-Even when it's not required, every tech company benefits from this policy's protection against common business losses and lawsuits.
+If your company meets business owner’s policy qualifications, it’s a good idea to purchase a policy.
+Even when it's not required, every small business benefits from business owner's policy's protection against common business losses and lawsuits.

 General liability insurance